Mark Miller (TT motorcyclist)

 Mark Miller is an American former motorcycle racer in AMA superbike series, an Isle of Man TT winner and Macau Grand Prix competitor.

-In 2010 he won the TT Zero race which replaced the 2009 format called TTXGP in which he failed to finish the course.
-In both events Miller rode MotoCzysz machines, winning on an updated bike designated MotoCzysz E1pc.
+In 2010, Miller won the TT Zero race which replaced the 2009 format called TTXGP in which he failed to finish the course.
+In both events, Miller rode MotoCzysz machines, winning on an updated bike designated MotoCzysz E1pc.
 His victory at the Isle of Man is featured in the film Charge, Zero Emissions/Maximum Speed by Mark Neale.

-Miller finished 2nd in the 2011 race and 3rd in 2012, again on MotoCzysz machines.
+Miller finished second in the 2011 race and third in 2012, again on MotoCzysz machines.
 The better-placed finishers were highly experienced TT racers John McGuinness and Michael Rutter who normally competed aboard top-flight conventional petrol (US-gas) engined machines in both TT and short-circuit racing at professional level.

-In the 2013 race Miller suffered mechanical failure of his MotoCzysz just after Ballaugh, close to one-half distance around the 37.733-mile one-lap road circuit, whilst his teammate Michael Rutter won at record speed.
+In the 2013 race, Miller suffered mechanical failure of his MotoCzysz just after Ballaugh, close to one-half distance around the 37.733-mile one-lap road circuit, whilst his teammate Michael Rutter won at record speed.

 Mark Miller, MotoCzysz E1pc – Practice Session, Parliament Square, Ramsey 3 June 2013.